 No more than 12 hours of academic credit received in non-classroom courses shall be counted as fulfilling the degree requirement.
 Non-classroom courses include, but are not limited to: Advocacy Competitions, Law Journals, or any College of Law Legal Externship in which academic credit is granted.
 Clinical courses offered through the Boesche Legal Clinic are not considered non-classroom courses.

-Subject to the approval of a dean (the Dean, Associate Dean of Academic Affairs or Associate Dean of Students), a student not subject to the 2.75 Rule who enrolls in faculty-approved semester long field placement programs may earn up to 18 hours of academic credit in non-classroom academic activities.
-Note: the addition of 6 credit hours is limited to those situations in which a student enrolls is a semester long field study program and by doing so exceeds the 12 credit hours on non-classroom credit.
+A student not subject to the 2.75 Rule may be permitted, in the discretion of a dean (the Dean or Associate Dean of Academic Affairs), to take in excess of 12 hours, but no more than 18 hours, of non-classroom credit for good cause shown.
+A student must demonstrate good cause through a written petition to a dean, timely submitted before the beginning of an enrollment period.
+A student's academic record will be taken into consideration in determining whether a variance to the 12 hour of non-classroom credit rule is approved